Playing Beatie Bow (film): Production

 Playing Beatie Bow is directed by Donald Crombie, and produced by Jock Blair, Bruce Moir and John Morris.
 It is rated PG instead of the milder G because Abigail uses a swear word ("shit") towards the end of the film as well as two scenes in which Annesley appeared semi-nude.
 Also, due to Annesley only being 16 at the time of filming, the kissing scenes between herself and 26-year-old Phelps were "toned down" to avoid controversy.

 Most of the film was shot in Adelaide, including using one of the city's iconic indoor amusement arcades "Downtown" and its popular second-floor roller skating rink for a scene early in the film.
 AU$400,000 was spent on recreating Sydney's Rocks area in a disused industrial site.

 Box office

-Playing Beatie Bow grossed $97,306 at the box office in Australia, which is equivalent to $212,127 in 2009 dollars.
-However the film was popular on video.
+Playing Beatie Bow grossed $97,306 at the box office in Australia, However the film was popular on video.